poizxc/agile-board-back/README.md

 ![Working Api](api.png)

-This is an Api for Agile-Board Recruitment task written in Express
+This is an Api for Agile-Board Recruitment task, written in Express.

 **If u are reviewer check [Notes For Reviewers](#notes-for-reviewers)**